s4ke/Master-Thesis/src/md/050-benchmarks.md

 discusses some optimisations of parallel APRCL.
 Generic parallel implementations of Rabin--Miller test and APRCL were presented in @Lobachev2012.

-\enquote{Gentleman} is a standard Eden test program, developed for their `torus` skeleton.
+Gentleman is a standard Eden test program, developed for their `torus` skeleton.
 It implements a Gentleman's algorithm for parallel matrix multiplication [@Gentleman1978].
 We ported an Eden-based version [@Eden:SkeletonBookChapter02] to PArrows and completed the necessary implementations for all sequential parts that were left out.

-A parallel Sudoku solver was used by @par-monad to compare `Par` Monad to GpH, we ported it to PArrows.
+A parallel Sudoku solver was used by @par-monad to compare `Par` Monad to GpH.
+We ported it to our PArrows DSL.

 ### Which parallel Haskells run where